 Step 2: Understand Test Length and Break Timing

-Many test takers with disabilities are permitted to take classroom tests with extra time, typically 50 percent or 100 percent more time than the time allotted to the class overall.
+Many test takers with disabilities are permitted to take classroom tests with extra time, typically 50% or 100% more time than the time allotted to the class overall.
 However, many standardized tests are four or more hours long.
-Understanding how a high-stakes test is timed is critical, especially if you are considering asking for 50 percent or 100 percent extra time.
+Understanding how a high-stakes test is timed is critical, especially if you are considering asking for 50% or 100% extra time.

 If you have difficulty sustaining your attention and focus over time or tend to get fatigued and distracted if sitting for a prolonged period, it's important to think through the implications of dramatically lengthening the duration of an exam that is already several hours long.